edwardlavender/patter/README.md

 - Lavender, E. et al. (2023).
 An integrative modelling framework for passive acoustic telemetry.
 Methods in Ecology and Evolution.
   <https://doi.org/10.1111/2041-210X.14193>
 - Lavender, E. et al. (in prep).
-Particle filters for passive acoustic telemetry.
+Particle filters for animal movement modelling in autonomous receiver networks.
-- Lavender, E. et al. (in prep). `patter` for passive acoustic telemetry.
+- Lavender, E. et al. (in prep).
+Particle filters for animal tracking in `R` and `Julia`.
 - Lavender, E. et al. (in prep).
 Particle filtering reveals patterns of space use in a Critically Endangered elasmobranch.